 Use of evidence-based treatment and educational modalities.
-Administer behavioral or cognitive-behavioral evidenced based treatments that are documented in treatment manuals and have been demonstrated to improve outcomes for addicted persons involved in the criminal justice system.
-History of successful experience with clients involved in the court system, including those with co-occurring disorders.
+To be a qualified Treatment/Service Provider ("Provider") an Agency or Individual must use evidenced based treatments (or service) that are documented in-manuals/curriculum and have been demonstrated to improve outcomes for persons with substance use disorders/dependency.
+Provider must have a demonstrable history of successful outcomes with clients involved in the court system, including those with co-occurring disorders.

-Maintain continuing education credits that includes on-going training and quality control measures.
+Provider must maintain continuing education credits that includes on-going training and quality control measures.

-Provide drug and alcohol screens for participants to include gold standard confirmation of Liquid and/or Gas Chromatography
+Provide drug and alcohol screens for participants, as clinically appropriate, to include confirmation of Liquid and/or Gas Chromatography.